- How does the health check function of Server Load Balancer (SLB) work?

-For TCP listeners, both the TCP health check and HTTP health check are supported:
+For TCP listeners, both TCP health checks and HTTP health checks are supported:

 The TCP health check minimally impacts performance and consumes less resources on the backend ECS instances.
-Choose TCP health check if the traffic load on the backend ECS instance is large, and choose HTTP health check if not.
+Choose TCP health checks if the traffic load on the backend ECS instance is large, and choose HTTP health checks if not.

-5. Is there any impact on health check if the weight for an ECS instance is zero?
+Is there any impact to health checks if the weight of an ECS instance is zero?

 In this situation, SLB will no longer forward traffic to this ECS instance and the health check will indicate abnormal for the Layer-4 listeners, while the health check is normal for Layer-7 listeners.